bhanupratapjain/distributed-kv-store/README.md

 ## Partition Tolerance
-Whenever there is a partition in the network, all followers that are partitioned from the leader are considered to be out of the network.
+Whenever there is a partition in the network, all followers that are partitioned from the leader are considered to be out of the network and dead.
 These servers need to register to the load balancer to come back into the network.
-Once the registration is successful, these servers will sync to the the state of the leader.
+Once the registration is successful, these servers will sync to the state of the leader.

 ## Consistency
 We maintain a consensus/consistency with the leader-follower approach